nunit/governance/governance.md

 1. Contributed Projects

-   These are projects developed by others but distributed by and through our community.
+   These are projects developed by others but hosted and distributed by our community.
 They are maintained by their individual developers who issue releases as needed.
 Normally, the project lead is the person who contributed the project.
 If the lead/contributor should decide to stop maintaining it, the Core Team would have to decide whether to keep maintaining it in some way or to drop the project.

 1. Archived Projects

    These are projects we no longer maintain, but which have the last version of the source code available in case someone else wants to take them up again.

->**Reviewers:** Is this too much detail here?
-Descriptions are repeated in projects.md but I thought they might help here.
-However, we could just list the categories if it seems better.

 ## Roles and Responsibilities